 Put the pots by a sunny window getting at least 4 hours of direct sunlight or under a heat lamp.
 Water the seeds spraying 5-6 times but don’t soak the soil.

-Cover them with a plastic wrap not to let the soil dry and to keep it warm.
+Cover them with plastic wrap not to let the soil dry and to keep it warm.
 Check out whether the ground becomes dry and spray again in the same manner.
 Make sure you are removing the wrap as soon as the seeds germinate to prevent fungal diseases and allow air circulation.

 Wait till the seeds sprout through the soil, and it’s probably between 5-10 days.